sonarxyy/BomberAce/README.md

   - Halt BGM.
   - Pause, resume BGM.
   - Set BGM, SFX volume.
+- Game State Manager: Manage the states of the game.
+  - Set current state of the game.
+  - Get current state of the game.
 - Constants : Define constants for the game.